jmccann-dev-10/regex-notes/README.md

 456<br>
 25__

 For the above example, we can use `\d` to select any single digit character.
-If we place a hyphen infront of it (`-\d`), we might asssume this would help us find the negative numbers as well, but only the `-1` and `-2` light up.
-If we wrap character combination into square brackets (`[-\d]`), expanding the shorthand inside of the character class, then all of the numbers and hyphens light up in this case.
-At this point we're still only grabbing single characters in our patterns, but we'll address that in the section on quantifiers.
+If we place a hyphen in front of it (`-\d`), we might assume this would help us find the negative numbers as well, but only the `-1` and `-2` light up.
+If we wrap character combination into square brackets (`[-\d]`), expanding the shorthand inside of the character class, then all the numbers and hyphens light up in this case.
+At this point we're still only grabbing single characters in our patterns, and we'll address that in the section on quantifiers.

 ---
 #### d.
 Negations
-Character classes and the shorthands all have negations built into Regex, which is really just a fancy way of saying "do the opposite".
+Character classes and the shorthand all have negations built into Regex, which is really just a fancy way of saying "do the opposite".
 For character classes, placing a carrot (`^`) at the beginning of the character class will tell Regex to match any character not included.
 One note is the carrot needs to be at the beginning of the character class, otherwise Regex will match a literal carrot inside of the string instead.

 |Example|Meaning|
 |:--|:--|